truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 When the True Command logo starts moving, check the TrueCommand Cloud email address for a verification message.
 The email contains a link to the Portal to confirm the connection and activate the TrueNAS system.

-Click on the **New System** alert, fill in the information from the TrueNAS system, and click *Add System*.
+Click on the **New System** alert and select the TrueNAS system.
+TrueCommand will automatically fill ou the IP field using the WiredGuard address.
+Fill in the TrueNAS system nickname and password information from the TrueNAS system, and click *Add System*.

 ![NewSystemCreds](/images/TrueCommand/2.0/TC20NewSystemCreds.png "Registering TrueNAS in TrueCommand Cloud")